 ▶Book: Tokyo Sumo Stable Tour – Watch Morning Sumo Training

 Hokkaido is well known as the perfect spot for winter sports.
 Being pulled on a sled by huskies sounds like something you can only do in the movies, but the pristine winter setting in Japan’s northern prefecture creates a perfect environment for this activity.
 The snow starts piling up in December and areas like Tokachi and Asahikawa offer lengthy courses for dog sledding experiences.
 There are a variety of courses to choose, but we recommend fully engaged 2-hour rides through the snow-covered Tokachi Plain for the best winter experience.

-The art of ceramics is one of Japan’s most long standing and accessible art forms.
+The art of ceramics is one of Japan’s most long-standing and accessible art forms.
 There are endless varieties of forms and styles that evolved in their own regions of Japan.
-For those interested in the arts, pottery classes are available often for less than 5,000 yen.
+For those interested in the arts, pottery classes are available throughout Japan.
 Participants can learn how to make their own version of Japanese ceramics, while also learning a bit about the history of pottery in Japan.
-Towns like Aichi, Kanazawa, and Kyoto are well known for their unique arts of ceramics and offer a variety of experiences for travelers to participate in.
+Towns like Aichi, Kanazawa, and Kyoto are well known for their unique art of ceramics and offer a variety of experiences for travelers to participate in.